-The State Production Championship was fiercely contested all season between Callum O’Brien, Bronson Pickett, Ian Fryer-Smith, Leslie McGrath and several other riders, and going into the final round O’Brien (Banhams WA Yamaha R3) held a comfortable points buffer over his nearest rival Pickett.
+The State Production Championship was fiercely contested all season between Callum O’Brien, Bronson Pickett, Ian Fryer-Smith, Leslie McGrath and several other riders, and going into the final round O’Brien (Banhams Western Australia Yamaha R3) held a comfortable points buffer over his nearest rival Pickett.

 But racing can be a funny/fickle game and after topping the time sheets in the first practice O’Brien’s machine would not start again forcing him out of the day’s racing and costing him a State Championship.